-Plot Summary: In an abandoned Boston warehouse in 1978, a small-scale gun-deal goes awry, turning the warehouse into a chaotic fight for survival with bullets flying in every direction…
+Plot Summary: In an abandoned Boston warehouse in 1978, a small-scale arms deal goes awry, turning the warehouse into a chaotic fight for survival with bullets flying in every direction…

 Despite it being nothing amazing, the cinematography by Laurie Rose is decent enough throughout the majority of the film.
 Although I do believe there is a bit too much of a reliance of a hand-held camera at points, as I feel a still shot would be welcome more than a few times and as already mentioned, the original score by Geoff Barrow backs up that time-period very well.
 However, the soundtrack itself is pretty forgettable outside the rest of the film.

-The best compliment I can give this film is without a doubt the writing.
-As although the characters get barley any development throughout the narrative (relying mostly on the actor’s charismatic performances) the writing never fails to implement humour, or extremely-tense scenarios nearing the end of the film.
-This is a shame however, as I do feel a character-arc would have worked very effectively for one of the greedy, egotistical characters on display.
+The best compliment I can give this film is without a doubt the writing, as even though the characters get barley any development throughout the narrative (relying mostly on the actor’s charismatic performances) the writing never fails to implement humour, or extremely tense scenarios nearing the end of the film.
+This is a shame, however, as I do feel a character-arc would have worked very effectively for one of the greedy, egotistical characters on display.

-Overall, I would say I enjoyed: ‘Free Fire,’ it definitely isn’t perfect due to its weak characterisation, over-reliance on hand-held shots and maybe a few missed jokes here and there.
-But still an enjoyable watch, and a nice 1970s throwback nevertheless.
-Plus the original concept of the narrative always intrigued me, and must be appreciated for its creativity alone.
+Overall, I would say I enjoyed ‘Free Fire.’
+The film definitely isn’t perfect due to its weak characterisation, over-reliance on hand-held shots and maybe a few missed jokes here and there.
+But still an enjoyable watch, and a nice 1970s throwback, nevertheless, plus the original concept of the narrative always intrigued me, and must be appreciated for its creativity alone.
 Final Rating: 6/10.